I. STATEMENT OF REGULATION

 11.1 Placing an unlawful wager on a University or non-University team or organization in a competition, with a direct influence in the success of the competition.

-12. Misuse of Computers and Technology
+12. Misuse of Technology

-12.0 Unauthorized entry into a file, to use, read, or change the contents, or for any other purpose.
+12.1 Unauthorized entry into a file, to use, read, or change the contents, or for any other purpose.

-12.1 Unauthorized transfer of a file.
+12.2 Unauthorized transfer or download of a file.

-12.2 Unauthorized use of another individual’s identity or password.
+12.3 Unauthorized use of another individual’s identity or password.

-12.3 Use of computing facilities to interfere with the work of another student, faculty, or staff member of the University.
+12.4 Use of computing facilities to interfere with the work of another student, faculty, or staff member of the University.

-12.5 Use of computing facilities or services which interferes with the normal operation of the University system.
+12.6 Use of computing facilities or services which interferes with the normal operation of the University system.

-12.6 Altering, destroying, disclosing, or taking information resource property (including data, programs, and supporting documents) as well as modifying equipment or supplies without proper authorization.
+12.7 Altering, destroying, disclosing, or taking information resource property (including data, programs, and supporting documents) as well as modifying equipment or supplies without proper authorization.

-13.0 Riding Skateboards, Roller-skates, Roller-blades, bicycling, and other similar transportation devices in prohibited areas (including, but not limited to, covered walkways, parking garages, and interior building spaces).
+13.0 Riding skateboards, roller-skates, roller-blades, bicycling, and other similar transportation devices in prohibited areas (including, but not limited to, covered walkways, parking garages, and interior building spaces).

 14. Disruptive Behavior

-14.0 Failure to comply with an instruction from a University official or with the lawful order of any non-University law enforcement official.
+14.0 Failure to comply with an instruction from a University official or with the lawful order of any law enforcement official.